Taking Classes Online

 Live Web Classes

 Some courses occur in real time.
 You can log in during your appointed class times from anywhere you have a secure high-speed internet connection and a compatible computer or mobile device.
-Think of this as a "traditional" college class, except instead of a classroom you will meeting via web conference.
+Think of this as a "traditional" college class, except instead of a classroom you will join via web conference.

 You may be able to go back and watch missed lectures, or watch them again to study or understand a point.
 Often in this type of class, you will participate in live discussion and Q&A in real time.